Indignation (film): Critical reception

-Indignation received positive reviews from film critics, with praise aimed at Schamus' direction and the performances (particularly Lerman's).
+Indignation received positive reviews from film critics, with praise aimed at Schamus's direction and the performances (particularly Lerman's).
 It holds an 81% approval rating on review aggregator website Rotten Tomatoes, based on 135 reviews, with an average rating of 7.2/10.
 The site's critical consensus reads, Indignation proves it's possible to put together an engaging Philip Roth adaptation—and offers a compelling calling card for debuting writer-director James Schamus."
-On Metacritic, the film holds a rating of 78 out of 100, based on 35 critics, indicating "generally favorable reviews".
+On Metacritic, the film holds a rating of 78 out of 100, based on 35 critics, indicating "generally favorable" reviews.

 Peter Debruge of Variety gave the film a positive review, writing: "Schamus opted to make Philip Roth's 29th novel his own first feature, choosing an emotional and incredibly personal piece of material (it fictionalizes Roth's own early-'50s college experience) that adapts well to his polite, polished and reasonably old-fashioned aesthetic."